briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     delinquent act, persons charged with or convicted of any crime, or persons alleged to be or adjudicated a delinquent child.

-    5. _(5)_ “Employee of a local correctional facility” means a person who is an employee of the political subdivision or of one or more of the affiliated political subdivisions that operates the local correctional facility and who operates or assists in the operation of the facility.
+    5. _(5)_ "Employee of a local correctional facility" means a person who is an employee of the political subdivision or of one or more of the affiliated political subdivisions that operates the local correctional facility and who operates or assists in the operation of the facility.

-    6. _(6)_ “School teacher or administrator” means either of the following:
+    6. _(6)_ "School teacher or administrator" means either of the following:

         1. _(A)_ A person who is employed in the public schools of the State under a contract described in Ohio R.C.
 3311.77 or 3319.08 in a position